esch3r/PersonalWebsite-/README.md

 ### Construct the HTML page .html file
 Getting started

-The common main setup of tags you wiil need for any website is what is seen below.
+The common main setup of tags you will need for any website is what is seen below.

 ~~~~
 <!DOCTYPE html>